 When people think of protein they typically think of meat, but there are many plant protein sources as well – including grains, seeds and pulses.
 It is the essential amino acids found in protein, rather than the protein itself, that is required by dogs.
 Protein and essential amino acid requirements can be met by animal sources, complementary plant sources, or a combination of both animal and plant sources.
-Complete and balanced vegan dog foods, such as Petcurean’s GATHER Endless Valley recipe for dogs, must contain all of the essential nutrients, including amino acids, in the amounts dogs require.
+Complete and balanced vegan dog foods, must contain all of the essential nutrients, including amino acids, in the amounts dogs require.

 A study that examined the safety of a diet without animal proteins for dogs.
 It found that Siberian husky sled dogs fed a meat-free diet for 16 weeks, including 10 weeks of competitive racing, had normal blood values and were in excellent physical condition upon veterinary examination.